lukhnos/nnio/README.md

 * `org.lukhnos.nnio.file.WatchKey`
 * `org.lukhnos.nnio.file.WatchService`

-A sepearte util class, `org.lukhnos.nnio.channels.utils.FileChannelUtils`, is provided to supply the stand-in for `FileChannel.open()`, which is often not available in the environments that nnio intends to support.
+A separate util class, `org.lukhnos.nnio.channels.utils.FileChannelUtils`, is provided to supply the stand-in for `FileChannel.open()`, which is often not available in the environments that nnio intends to support.